CiscoSecurity/gta-03-api-use-cases/README.md

 _**Caution:** When the alert is in the New state, the note may get deleted when alerts are recalculated.
 To prevent this, change the state of the alert to not New._

-> To remove note call `DELETE` method on `/note` resource.
+> To remove the Alert note, call the `DELETE` method on the `/note` resource.

 ## Date-time format

-For parameters like `triggeredAfter`, `modifiedAfter`, etc. use ISO 8601 date-time format as defined by [RFC 3339, section 5.6](https://tools.ietf.org/html/rfc3339#section-5.6).
+For parameters that accept date and time (`triggeredAfter`, `modifiedAfter`, etc.), use the ISO 8601 date-time format as defined by [RFC 3339, section 5.6](https://tools.ietf.org/html/rfc3339#section-5.6).

-Same format is also used for all date-time information in API responses.
+Same format is also used for all date-time information in the API responses.

-> On Unix system you can use `date -u -v-45d +"%Y-%m-%dT%H:%M:%SZ"` to get the date of 45 days in the past in the correct format.
+> On Unix system, you can use `date -u -v-45d +"%Y-%m-%dT%H:%M:%SZ"` to get the date of 45 days in the past in the correct format.

 ## Pagination